Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/cohort-webhooks.md

 } < #if user_has_next > , < /#if></#list > ]
 ```

-Using this template results in sending this JSON array payload to the Webhook endpoint:
+This template creates and sends this JSON payload to the Webhook endpoint:

 ```json
 {